 Before I became famous I participated in a community theater program I like it and realized that I liked entertaining people.
-It's a good way to get to know what you are
+It's a good way to get to know what you are want to do and things will work out."

-10 "A lot of effort and energy goes into entertainment.

-To reach the top,

-I had to do a lot
+"A lot of effort and energy goes into entertainment.
+To reach the top, I had to do a lot of work!"

-of work!"